Neffez/pr0game-db-ui/README.md

 * Search for players and list their data from recent spy_reports.
 * Search for system and list phalanxes in range
 * Create and download a universe json file to import into pr0game galaxy view
+* View alliance stats as a graph over time

 ---
 ### How to run